Last updated on January 19th, 2026 at 06:20 am

 The New York Mets have immediately bounced back after they lost out on Kyle Tucker, as they agreed to a three-year, $126 million deal with infielder Bo Bichette, awaiting a physical.

-The contract involves the opportunity to leave after each of the first two seasons and no deferred fee, with a total of $42 million yearly worth.
+The contract involves the opportunity to leave after each of the first two seasons, with no deferred fee, and a total of $42 million yearly worth.

-This new deal moves the team’s hopeful payroll to $345.7 million, which moves above the top competitive balance tax threshold.
+This latest deal moves the team’s hopeful payroll to $345.7 million, which moves above the top competitive balance tax threshold.

-Bichette was pursued just for his bat and was scheduled to play third base despite the fact that his defensive reputation is not enough.
+Bichette was pursued just for his bat and was scheduled to play third base despite the fact that his defensive reputation was not strong enough.

 Bichette is a two-time All-Star, and he has a .294 career average and will likely hit third coming behind Francisco Lindor and Juan Soto, providing the Mets with much-needed offensive encouragement.